Reggie Bush: San Francisco 49ers

 On March 18, 2015, Bush signed with the San Francisco 49ers.
 His one-year contract was for $2.5 million, with $500,000 guaranteed, and a $500,000 signing bonus.
 He joined a very crowded backfield that contained Carlos Hyde and Shaun Draughn.
-On September 14, 2015 in the 49ers season opener against the Minnesota Vikings, Bush left the game with a leg injury.
+On September 14, 2015, in the 49ers season opener against the Minnesota Vikings, Bush left the game with a leg injury.
 On November 1, 2015, during a game against the St. Louis Rams, Bush slipped on the concrete surrounding the field at the Edward Jones Dome and crashed into the wall.
 He suffered a season-ending tear of his left meniscus.
 In limited action, he had eight carries for 28 rushing yards and four receptions for 19 receiving yards on the 2015 season.
 On January 8, 2016, it was announced that Bush sued the St. Louis Rams, St. Louis Regional Convention and Sports Complex Authority and the St. Louis Convention and Visitors Commission, contending that what he described as a "concrete ring of death" around the field caused his injury.
 On June 13, 2018, the St. Louis Post-Dispatch reported that Bush had won the lawsuit and that the Rams were ordered to pay Bush $12.45 million in damages: $4.95 million in compensatory damages and $7.5 million in punitive damages.
 In making the ruling, the judge left the Rams as the sole defendant, dismissing the convention authority and sports complex from the suit.

 Buffalo Bills

 On August 1, 2016, Bush signed with the Buffalo Bills on a one-year deal.
 He joined a backfield that was dominated by LeSean McCoy and Mike Gillislee.
-Bush rushed for his first touchdown, and only rushing touchdown of the season, with the Bills on October 23, 2016 in a 28–25 loss to the Miami Dolphins.
+Bush rushed for his first touchdown, and only rushing touchdown of the season, with the Bills on October 23, 2016, in a 28–25 loss to the Miami Dolphins.
 Bush finished the season with seven catches for 90 yards, and 12 carries for −3 yards and a rushing touchdown, making him the first player in NFL history, other than quarterbacks, to carry the ball at least ten times and have negative yardage for a season.

 Retirement

 On December 15, 2017, Bush announced his retirement from the NFL.

+Bush finished his career with 5,490 rushing yards, 3,598 receiving yards, 929 return yards, and 58 touchdowns.

 On June 5, 2019, Bush was inducted into the New Orleans Saints Hall of Fame.